 For a selection of photos taken on April 21st click here

 The last 2 weeks of the month have been glorious.
 I have been able to plant out the first cauli, cabbage, pak choi and kohl rabi all under fleece as they still need protection from the colder nights, pigeons and the flea beetle.
 I also set them under a cage of netting as we have young fox cubs now and they are attracted to the fleece to play on.
-Unfortunately they managed to tear the netting and completely demolish the fleece tunnels and I had to renew them all. (see April Photos) The soil is warming up now and I have made a sowing of carrots.
+Unfortunately they managed to tear the netting and completely demolish the fleece tunnels and I had to renew them all.
+(April Photos) The soil is warming up now and I have made a sowing of carrots.

 Back in the greenhouse, celeriac is now ready to be potted on into 3" pots.
 Don't be tempted to plant out too early as they do not like the cooler temperatures at night until well established.
 I shall wait till the end of May before planting out.